corporeal-snow-albatross-5/Axial_Metatranscriptome/README.md

 6. fq2fa
 7. R code and directions will be included at the end of this document

+*Note: all of these programs were run on WHOI’s cluster, Poseidon, so the code for that is included.
+Additionally, all programs were installed using Conda Environments*

 ### **A full overview of all of the steps is located in the document 'Axial RNA-SIP Sample Processing-From Raw Reads to OTU Bar Graphs.pdf' **